g-arnav/DinoML/README.md

 ## Set-Up

-1. Download and unpack the .zip for this reposirtoy.
+1. Download and unpack the .zip for this repository.
 2. Open terminal and cd into the folder where you saved it.
+3. Open the dinosaur game by starting google chrome, turning off the wifi, and searching for something.
-3. Run findArea.py
+4. Run findArea.py in terminal.

 ```
 python findArea.py
 ```
+Move your google chrome window around until the game fits into the displayed window like so: